Hand-Steer Sim — Real-Time Gesture Teleoperation for Mobile Robots

 Forward Maintain direction (no turn)

-Note: All dynamic outputs are gated by the Holding Wheel gesture.
+All dynamic outputs are gated by the Holding Wheel gesture.
+Temporal smoothing (majority vote over 16 frames) reduces flicker.

 Dataset Overview